You can breathe easier with us : Aspira

 - “Inhalers” are addictive or habit forming: These are not habit forming medicines at all.
-However, asthma being a chronic disease, they may be required to be administered on a long term basis under proper medical guidance.
+However, it being a chronic disease, they may be required to be administered on a long term basis under proper medical guidance.

 - Steroids used in asthma are dangerous drugs: The benefits of inhaled corticosteroids that are used in asthma are far more than the risks involved.
 This is true even in growing children.
-The use of asthma medication should be under medical guidance.
+The use of medication should be under medical guidance.

-- Asthma is a psychological disease: Asthma is NOT a psychological disease although emotional factors can trigger an asthma attack.
+- Asthma is a psychological disease: Asthma is NOT a psychological disease although emotional factors can trigger an attack.

 - Asthma is contagious disease: This is not true.

 - Asthma patients should avoid “cold” food like milk, curd etc.: There are no food restrictions in asthma.
-However in case there is an identifiable food item that has been known to trigger asthma attack in a particular patient, this item must be avoided.
+However in case there is an identifiable food item that has been known to trigger an attack in a particular patient, this item must be avoided.

 - Regular use of asthma medicines make them ineffective: This is incorrect.
 Some medicines are effective only if used regularly.
-Use of any asthma medication should be under medical guidance.
+Use of any medication should be under medical guidance.